chiragpuniyanii/CS-Cart-Setup-with-Load-Balancing-MySQL-and-NFS/README.md

-# CS-Cart High Availability Setup with NFS, Apache, and Load Balancer
+# CS-Cart Setup with Load Balancing, NFS, and Master-Master MySQL Replication
-This repository contains the instructions and setup for deploying a CS-Cart application with two web servers, a MySQL server, and an NFS server.
-Additionally, we use a load balancer to distribute traffic between the two web servers.
+This guide provides step-by-step instructions for setting up CS-Cart with a load balancer, NFS (Network File System) for shared storage, and Master-Master MySQL replication to ensure high availability and scalability.

 ## Overview
 This guide outlines how to set up a high-availability CS-Cart environment using:
 - 2 Apache-based Web Servers running CS-Cart.
 - A Shared File Storage Server using NFS.
-- A MySQL Database Server.
+- Two MySQL servers (SQL Server 1 and SQL Server 2) with public IPs.
 - A Load Balancer using Apache or HAProxy.

 The aim is to provide a scalable, fault-tolerant CS-Cart environment where both web servers share data and the load balancer distributes traffic.

 ## Prerequisites:
-- 4 servers:
+- 5 servers:
   - Web Server 1: Apache Web Server (IP: <web_server1_ip>)
   - Web Server 2: Apache Web Server (IP: <web_server2_ip>)
   - File Storage Server: NFS server (IP: <shared_storage_ip>)
-  - MySQL Server: MySQL database server (IP: <mysql_server_ip
+  - MySQL Server: Two MySQL servers (SQL Server 1 and SQL Server 2) with public IPs.
 - Load Balancer (Could be Apache or HAProxy)

 ## Step 1: Setting Up the File Storage Server (NFS)